Division of Architecture

 Progress and Retention Requirements

-Students provisionally admitted and fully admitted to graduate programs in the School of Architecture who fail to maintain the required conditions for progress and retention could face termination of their graduate student status.
+Students provisionally admitted and fully admitted to graduate programs in the School of Architecture and Engineering Technology who fail to maintain the required conditions for progress and retention could face termination of their graduate student status.
 A failing grade in a required course or a grade below that required for advancement in the student's graduate curriculum as described in the Catalog requires course retake.
 Such retakes follow different grade forgiveness policies from those that apply to undergraduate students' grades.